tamtran4869/sql_challenge/README.md

   <h3 align="center">8 week SQL challenge</h3>

   <p align="center">
-    The 8 week SQL challenge is an interesting activity for analyst brought by Data With Danny Ma.
+    The 8-week SQL challenge is an exciting activity for analysts brought by Data With Danny Ma.
- This included 8 case studies covering various files from finance, banking to ecommerce, marketing, F&B with many practical tasks.
+ It Included 8 case studies covering various files from finance and banking to e-commerce, marketing, and F&B with many practical tasks.

- The detail of the course: <a href="https://8weeksqlchallenge.com/">8 Week SQL Challenge by Danny Ma.</a>
+ The detail of the challenge: <a href="https://8weeksqlchallenge.com/">8 Week SQL Challenge by Danny Ma.</a>

    <a href="#about-the-course"><strong>Explore the docs »</strong></a>
     <br />